T01d4/MLOps_movie_rec_apr25/README.md

 ```

 ## Usage

-### Provide the .env information
-In dummy.env add your personal information for dagshub (user and token).
-These information will be put
-into the .env file, providing the service with information regarding the location of the models.
-Notes
-> Note: All services read environment variables from the root .env (see env_file in docker-compose.yml).
-> For team work: Every developer needs their own DagsHub token in their local .env.
-> Never share .env and .dvc/config.local with secrets in public repos.

 ### Start the service
 Use the start script to launch the service locally (runs `docker-compose up --build`):